- All chronic diseases exist on the same spectrum of biochemical and pathological change.

 In all cases, standard blood chemistries will be important.
-This includes common studies such as vitamin D, vitamin B12, folate, lipid panels, thyroid function, homocysteine, complete blood counts (CBC), and serum iron.
+This includes common studies such as vitamin D, vitamin B12, folate, lipid panels, C-reactive protein (CRP), homocysteine, thyroid function, complete blood counts (CBC), and serum iron.
 Often, the client can have their regular health practitioner order these conventional studies and then most of the costs will be covered by one’s medical insurance.

-The other important testing and investigation which the conventional medical industry offers includes CT brain scanning and brain MRI studies.
+The other important testing and investigation which the conventional medical industry offers includes CT brain scanning and various types of brain MRI studies.
 Occasionally EEG studies are also done, and may be helpful.

-Clients are encouraged to be open to ongoing inquiry into body, mind, emotions, and spirit considerations around which the Haelan LifeStream model is designed.
+Patient clients who immerse themselves into these kinds of biochemical tests and the resulting therapeutic suggestions are encouraged to be open to ongoing inquiry into body, mind, emotions, and spirit considerations.
 The full array of positive lifestyle epigenetics is always to be found in our evolving healing journey.
 Curiosity and inquiry are important in any healing experience.
 Education and goal setting help to complete the vision.

-As an old Chinese says …unless we change our direction we are going to wind up where we are headed.
+As the old Chinese maxim goes …unless we change our direction we are going to wind up where we are headed.

 Thank you for reading.